 19) Takapuna Beach and Long Bay Regional Park

 Auckland’s Surfers Paradise and Beautiful Coastal Hiking

 Beautiful white sand beaches make the North Shore a popular commuters hub and a great place to visit.
-Takapuna is my favourite and is popular with surfers and backpackers alike.
-It is a vibrant small community with swanky cafes, a popular Sunday market and fantastic views of Rangitoto in the distance.
+Takapuna is my favorite and is popular with surfers and backpackers alike.
+It is a vibrant small community with swanky cafes, a popular Sunday market, and fantastic views of Rangitoto in the distance.

-Before you relax on the beach, go for a hike in stunning Long Bay Regional Park where the coastal views can’t be beat.
+Before you relax on the beach, go for a hike in stunning Long Bay Regional Park where the coastal views can’t be beaten.

 Known as the fashion capital of New Zealand, Newmarket is to Auckland what Fifth Avenue is to New York (on a MUCH smaller scale).
 This is the place to visit for high street fashion and top designer stores.

 After a hard day of shopping, pamper yourself with a treatment at one of Newmarket’s stylish health spas then grab dinner and cocktails on Nuffield Street or Broadway to round off a decadent day.

 If you are feeling more adventurous, two of Auckland’s volcanic cones are very close to Newmarket – hike up Mount Hobson for epic harbor and Rangitoto views, and Mount Saint John to marvel at the perfect grassy crater.

 Hipster Grey Lynn is home to eclectic cafes and restaurants, and some great secondhand and boutique shops.
 This is where you go for brunch in Auckland, then afterward look around this leafy neighborhood of beautifully restored Victorian Villa houses.